KarrLab/obj_tables/docs/migration.rst

     :alt: Types of schema changes

     Types of schema changes.
-    Additions and deletions to a schema are handled automatically by migration.
+    Changes that add or delete *Model*\ s or *Model* attributes are handled automatically by migration.
-    Renaming *Model*\ s or attributes must be annotated in a Schema changes file.
+    Changing the name of a *Model*\ s or attributes must be annotated in a manually edited configuration file.
-    Modifications must be handled in a Python transformations module.
+    Changes that do not fall into these categories must be handled by a custom Python transformations module that processes each *Model* as it is migrated.

+The code below contains a schema that's defined using Object model.
-This code contains an example schema before migration, which we call the *existing* schema:
+This documentation employs it as the schema for an example data file before migration, and refers to it as the *existing* schema:

 .. literalinclude:: ./migration/existing_schema.py
   :language: Python

-And this example shows a *changed* version of the schema above, with comments that document the changes:
+This example shows a changed version of the *existing* schema above, and we refer to it as the *changed* schema:

+.. todo: change 'changed' to 'migrated' above, and throughout this page

 .. literalinclude:: ./migration/changed_schema.py
   :language: Python

-The discussion below uses these examples.

 Configuring migration
 ----------------------------------------------